NHN-SIU/automatic-carnival/docs/Install docker-compose.md

     - This ensures that MySQL is used as the database instead of PostgreSQL.
 These modifications adapt the installation to fit the project’s needs.

+In poetry.lock I added "package-mode = false".
+Poetry couldn't install dependencies without it, probably because I changed the directory name from nautobot-docker.compose to src